 “If you build it, they will come” may work for baseball movies, but it’s no way to get your salon beauty business off the ground.
-These expert tips can help you launch the beauty business you’ve always dreamed of — and have you looking gorgeous all the way to the bank.
+These beauty business ideas and tips can help you launch the beauty business you’ve always dreamed of — and have you looking gorgeous all the way to the bank.

 If You Fail to Plan, You Plan to Fail

-You’ve probably made lots of plans for your space and your service menu, but without a beauty business plan, you’re sabotaging yourself.
-“You can always pay debt down, but you can’t have $20,000 magically appear if you didn’t forecast and plan properly,” says Kevin Ruane, president and CEO of Castleton Capital, which owns Quest Resources, a company that finances equipment for salons.
+You’ve probably made lots of beauty business ideas for your space and your service menu, but without a beauty business plan, you’re sabotaging yourself.
+“You can always pay debt down, but you can’t have $20,000 magically appear if you didn’t forecast and plan properly,” says Kevin Ruane, president, and CEO of Castleton Capital, which owns Quest Resources, a company that finances equipment for salons.

 Planning Your Operations

 How will your clients book appointments?
 What happens when they walk in the door?
 What will their wait be like if you aren’t ready for them?
 How will you collect payment?
 Don’t think just about the “during” part of your appointments.
 Consider the before and after as well.

 Then, think about the backend operations of your salon, the parts that customers don’t see.
 What retail products do you want to carry, and from which vendor will you order them?
 What’s your routine for reordering other supplies?
 How often will you do laundry?
 Try to anticipate everything from start to finish.